Get data from Kaggle

 ## Define the base model with EfficientNet weights

-= efn.EfficientNetB4(weights = 'imagenet',
+model = efn.EfficientNetB4(weights = 'imagenet',

-model = False,
+include_top = False,

-include_top = (SIZE, SIZE, 3))
+input_shape = (SIZE, SIZE, 3))

 ## Output layer

-= model.output
+x = model.output

 x = GlobalAveragePooling2D()(x)